Liskomato/Spore-CreationZIP-Porter/README.md

 Once you've created your .sporemod archive containing everything you want and need, try installing it with the ModAPI Easy Installer to see if everything goes good.
 Then try launching the game to see if everything has loaded as it should've.

 #### Option 2 - .package file
+**This option will work for players WITHOUT Creation ZIP Porter installed!**

 First, load the adventure you want to export in the adventure editor.
-Then when it has loaded, press ``CTRL+SHIFT´C`` and type ``adventureExport`` (``-noBake`` flag optional) into the cheat console.
+Then when it has loaded, press ``CTRL+SHIFT+C`` and type ``adventureExport`` (``-noBake`` flag optional) into the cheat console.
 Press ``ENTER`` and the adventure's files should be exported to ``C:/Users/(user)/Documents/My Spore Creations/Archive``.
 The directory has the format of a SporeModder FX project already, but I would suggest you move the files away from the initial folder to their own SporeModder FX project folder elsewhere in the filesystem.

 Once you have made your own SporeModder FX project for the exported files, you can pack them into a ``.package`` file which you can then share with other players in order to share creations.
 This method will also allow you to pack modded assets and localizations within the same project as well, reducing the required amount of files being installed to play modded adventures.